pepperberry/RoboticArm/README.md

 **running the code**

-navigate to `setup.py` and update the `console_scripts` to include the files you are going to use in the format:*check this is true
+navigate to `setup.py` and update the `console_scripts` to include the files you are going to use in the format:
 ```python
 file1 = package.file1:main
 file2 = package.file2:main